bas-ansible-roles-collection/system-users/tests/README.md

 [1] This scenario is used for Continuous Integration.

+Scenarios are run on all Operating Systems this role supports.
+This does not apply to Continuous Integration, where only Ubuntu Trusty (14.04) is supported and tested.

 ## Continuous Integration

 [SemaphoreCI](https://semaphoreci.com/) is used for Continuous Integration in this role.
 Pushing changes to this roles